mredelis/COT4500-Num-Calc-Spr23/README.md

 This repo consists of 3 assignments and a bonus projects.

-Per the instruction of Assignment 1, a requirements.txt file had to be included in the repo
+Per the instruction of Assignment 1, a requirements.txt file had to be included in the repo.
+For assignments 2 and 3, this file is optional

 ## Assignment 1